 At 1440p, the 2080 Ti takes its rightful place at the head of the pack, but Radeon VII takes an even greater lead over the 2080 and makes its predecessor, the Vega 64, look very much like the last-generation card it is.

 Although AMD does have functioning ray tracing in the form of Radeon Rays using the Vulkan API, that’s not a technology that is implemented in any games at this time, and AMD hasn’t made it viable with the Radeon VII.
 Nor is DLSS available, though AMD has suggested that its cards’ general compute units are capable of something similar.
 Furthermore, it may even implement it in the future using Microsoft’s open standard, DirectML.
+Proper ray tracing is coming in AMD’s new RDNA2 cards.

-Both cards support the full gamut of gaming APIs including DirectX11, DirectX12, OpenGL, and Vulkan.
+Both cards support the full gamut of gaming APIs, including DirectX11, DirectX12, OpenGL, and Vulkan.

 Nvidia’s RTX 2080 also supports SLI via NVLink for multiple GPUs.
 AMD has said that it doesn’t plan to offer its traditional multi-GPU technology, Crossfire, with the Radeon VII.
 However, both Vulkan and DirectX12 have support for multiple graphics cards as an open standard known as MGPU, so it may be that if supported by games (like Strange Brigade), two Radeon VII cards could be run in tandem using that technology.